 Clio instantly recognizes Damien — a spitting-image of Squirrely Dan minus the ball-cap — whistling loudly to himself, orange neckbeard aglow.

 “There’s my lovely Men’s Rights Activist!”

-“M’lady, m’lady!”
-Damien says to Clio as the two embrace, Damien hugging somewhat tighter than Clio.
+“M’lady, m’dame!”
+Damien says to Clio as the two embrace, Damien hugging more tightly than Clio.

 The two sit down and chat.
 Conversations flow rather quickly and Damien rambles on about how he was about to give up on love in a month or two had he not met Clio.

 “I was about to tuck my heart away forever, had I not met you.
 So many women treated me badly, especially my ex-wife Grimace.
 She is so fat and ugly, eeew.
 She ate so much fast food and begged me for $50 a day.
 Fifty dollars!
 My life is complete now I met you!”
 Damien gushes to Clio, not even respectful enough to call his former bride by her name.

 Clio shudders a bit inside and then gets excited.
-“The Time is Now” by Moloko plays in her head.
+“The Time is Now” by Moloko plays over the restaurant loudspeakers.